Kostiancheck/Knowledge-sharing/tools/Dagster/Dagster.md

 > UI is really nice but a bit confusing.
 I like to look at it but don't like to actually use it

 I don't like this dynamic vibe when a lot of things are not stricted and relies on users (dependency on unexisting assets, using resources inside the code without resource declaration, etc).
 Also it feels like it is one huge DAG instead of a lot small once and hierarchy confusing  makes it even more difficult.
 You have assets inside jobs, inside definitions, inside code locations.
 And you also have groups, but they are different to jobs.
 And don't forget about schedules and partitions to be a separate part but at the same time they relate to jobs 🤯

+I think for me it's just a bit difficult to tweak my brain to think about assets instead of tasks and I will not really understand it until I see some good examples of using Dagster.